 Perhaps the most reliable way to ensure animals don't hang out near your pool is to stay up-to-date on regular pool care.
 Inspecting and cleaning your pool at least once per week will alert you to any messes or damage caused by critters.
 Regular upkeep makes your pool safe from contamination.

-Pool cleaning equipment can help scare away animals, particularly if you run a robotic pool cleaner.
+Pool cleaning equipment can help scare away animals, mainly if you run a robotic pool cleaner.
 You might also scare off wildlife with plastic floaties.

-Understanding how to keep critters out of your pool will help preserve the integrity and safety of your pool.
+Understanding how to keep critters out of your pool will help preserve the integrity and safety of your collection.
 Be sure to check out our blog for more pool deck waterproofing tips.